Gill (unit): United Kingdom

 Prior to metrication in the United Kingdom, the standard single measure of spirits in a pub was 1/6 impgi in England and Wales, either 1/5 impgi or 1/4 impgi in Scotland, and 1/4 impgi in Northern Ireland.
 After metrication, this was replaced by measures of either 25 or 35 mL, at the discretion of the proprietor.

 Half of a gill is a jack, or one-eighth of a pint.

-But in northern England, a quarter pint could also be called a jack or a noggin, rather than a gill, and in some areas a half-pint could be called a gill, particularly for beer and milk.
+In northern England, a quarter pint could also be called a jack or a noggin, rather than a gill, and in some areas a half-pint could be called a gill, particularly for beer and milk.

 In Scotland, there were additional sizes: